All Episodes

 Why is that not being detected?

-The issues that Secret Services had, we've known over the last uh few years with some of these uh security problems that have gone that have happened and you you hope that they're getting uh reconciled, but then maybe not.
+The issues that the Secret Service has had, we've known over the last few years with some of these security problems that have happened.

-I do want to switch uh just quickly too to the because you're on the judiciary committee, and you've got colleagues on the left, uh they're not happy about the judicial decisions of last week.
+I do want to switch just quickly to the, because you're on the Judiciary Committee and you've got colleagues on the left.

-I mean, maybe maybe this whole entire last year since the Dobbs ruling and now with the affirmative action ruling, with the ruling on religious liberty, with the ruling on the student loan program, and because they disagree with some of these justices' judicial philosophy, they want them either we're we're hearing impeachment or court packing.
+I mean, maybe this is the whole entire last year since the Dobbs ruling and now with the affirmative action ruling, with the ruling on religious liberty, with the ruling on the student loan program.

-Those are the two options, and again, it all goes to the fact that they just have a disagreement on the judicial philosophy of these duly nominated and confirmed uh U.S. Supreme Court justices.
+And again, it all goes to the fact that they just have a disagreement on the judicial philosophy of these duly nominated and confirmed U.S. Supreme Court justices.

-Well, indeed, they do have a disagreement, and of course, my goal as I review these justices, I want to or judicial appointments and judges.
+And, of course, my goal as I review these justices, I want to, or judicial appointments and judges, I want to know what is their judicial experience.

-Uh, are they a constitutionalist?
+Are they a constitutionalist?

 Are they going to abide by the rule of law and uphold the rule of law?

-Well, the Democrats appear to be pushing for activist judges to go to the court, people that are going to rule their way on decisions to say, Well, that is not the job of the court.
+Well, the Democrats appear to be pushing for activist judges to go to the court, people that are going to rule their way on decisions that they want.

-You fight out these positions, political positions on issues left or right.
+You fight out these positions, political positions on issues, left or right.

 You do that in the legislative branch.